Behramji Malabari: Author and editor

 As early as 1875 Malabari published a volume of poems in Gujarati, followed in 1877 by The Indian Muse in English Garb, which attracted attention in England, notably from Alfred Tennyson, Max Müller, and Florence Nightingale.
 Müller and Nightingale would also play a role in his campaign for social reform, and the latter would also write the preface to an 1888/1892 biography of Malabari.
-At some point, Malabari relocated to the city of Bombay (now Mumbai), then the center of commerce and administration of the British possessions in Western India.
+At some point, Malabari relocated to the city of Bombay (now Mumbai), then the centre of commerce and administration of the British possessions in Western India.
 In 1882 he published his Gujarat and the Gujaratis: pictures of men and manners taken from life (London: W.H.
 Allen, 1882, OCLC= 27113274), a book "of a somewhat satirical nature," that went through five editions.

 Malabari's life work began in 1880 when he acquired the Indian Spectator, an English-language daily, which he edited for twenty years until it was merged into the Voice of India, which Malabari had already been editing together with Dadabhai Naoroji and William Wedderburn since 1883.
 In 1901 he became editor of the monthly East and West, a position he would hold until shortly before his death on 12 July 1912 at Simla.